AdamBrutsaert/netbox-devcontainer/README.md

 An instance of a development server of NetBox will be run so that it hot reloads whenever you make a modification.
 Plugins under the folder [plugins](/plugins/) will be automatically installed as editable inside the virtual env.

+> [!WARNING]
+> The first time you run the containers, it will take some time to run the migrations.
+You might want to increase the healthcheck interval for the netbox service inside the [docker-compose.yml](/docker-compose.yml) file.

 ## Configure NetBox Version

 You can set the version of NetBox inside the root [.env](/.env).